unlhcc/hpc-intro/_episodes/12-cluster.md

 ## The Story

-Throughout this material, we will assist Lola Curious and look over her shoulder while she is starting to work at the Institute of Things as a side job to earn some extra money.
+Throughout this material, we will assist Nelle Nemo and look over her shoulder while she is starting to work at the Institute of Things as a side job to earn some extra money.
 On the first day, her supervisor greets her friendly and welcomes her to the job.
 She explains what her task is and suggests to her that she will need to use the cluster on the campus.
-Lola has so far used her Laptop at home for her studies, so the idea of using a super computer appears a bit intimidating to her.
+Nelle has so far used her Laptop at home for her studies, so the idea of using a super computer appears a bit intimidating to her.
 Her supervisor notices her anxiety and tells her that she will receive an introduction to the super computer after she has requested an account on the cluster.

-Lola walks to the IT department and finishes the paper work to get an account.
+Nelle walks to the IT department and finishes the paper work to get an account.
 One of the admins promises to sit down with her in the morning to show her the way around the machine.
-The admin explains that Lola will use a small to mid-range HPC cluster.
+The admin explains that Nelle will use a small to mid-range HPC cluster.

 ## Going remote

-First of all, the admin asks Lola to connect to the super computer.
-The admin asks Lola to open a terminal on her laptop and type in the following commands:
+First of all, the admin asks Nelle to connect to the super computer.
+The admin asks Nelle to open a terminal on her laptop and type in the following commands:

 ~~~
-$ ssh -Y lola@{{ site.login_host }}
+$ ssh -Y nelle@{{ site.login_host }}
 ~~~
 {: .language-bash}

 > ## Logging in
 >
-> If you do this material on your own, be sure to replace `lola` with the username that is attributed to you on {{ site.login_host }}.
+> If you do this material on your own, be sure to replace `nelle` with the username that is attributed to you on {{ site.login_host }}.
 When you hit enter, a prompt like this might appear:
 >
 > ~~~
-> lola@{{ site.login_host }}'s password:
+> nelle@{{ site.login_host }}'s password:
 > ~~~
 > {: .output}
 >